myminseok/TanzuPlatformAssetKR/tap/install-tap/custom-ca-workload/README.md

-Injecting CA to workload pod with supply chain. it uses ootb-templates overlay and knative serving overlay. it doesn't use workload.yml
+Injecting CA to workload pod with supply chain. it uses ootb-templates overlay and knative serving overlay. it doesn't use workload.yml that the injected ca is 'root' access that should be find in normal cases.

 ### procedure